Flash Chromatography

 About the detector, chromatogram, and fraction collection

-Once the compounds in the test sample elute, or separate, in the stationary phase, the individual compounds are ready to flow to the detector.
-The prevalent type uses ultraviolet light.
+Once the desired compound in the test sample elutes, or separates, the individual compounds are ready to flow to the detector.
+The prevalent type used in column chromatography work is ultraviolet light.
 Because each compound absorbs a different wavelength of UV light, each compound has its own “signature."
-The UV reading is sent to the computer, where a graph of the sample's components is generated.
+The UV reading is sent to a computer, where a graph of the sample's components is generated.

 As the compounds are detected via UV light, the signal can then be used to trigger fractionation in test tubes using a fraction collector.
 Once each compound is isolated in a tube, the solvent can be evaporated, leaving only the compound itself.
 That isolated, purified compound can then be used for developing and manufacturing foods, pharmaceuticals, and many other things.